ashish10alex/system-setup/Ubuntu-aws.md

 * Gunicorn
 ```
 pip3 install gunicorn
-#To run the app
+#To run the app go to the root directory of your flask project and
 gunicorn -w 2 <file-name-w/o-.py-extension>:<name-of-app-object-in-code>
 ```

-* Make website run as a systemd service - Runs the web app in the background
+* Make website run as a systemd service (runs the web app in the background)
 ```
 Add your systemd file in
 /lib/systemd/system/
 ```

-Sample systemd file
+An example systemd file -
 ```
 [Unit]
 Description=Flask app to show audio augmentations